JBroks/booksy-reviews/README.md

 - **Edit / Delete buttons** - buttons that enable editing and deleting reviews and comments;

-- **See our collection button** - buttons that redirects user from the hompage to the paginated collection page;
+- **All Reviews button** - buttons that redirects user from the hompage to the paginated collection page;

 - **View review button** - button that is linked to the view review page;